 His stories and plays are often autobiographical.
-The Ian Parkinson Project (2005), a surreal musical inspired by Curtis's diaries, is a record of the effects of having Parkinson's disease at the age of 42.
-While My Mother Lay Dreaming looks back to his teenage years in the Calgary suburbs during an oil boom in the early 1980s, a period which resonates with the current Alberta scene: "skyrocketing oil prices, global tension, thousands of people moving to Calgary, no affordable housing."
+The Ian Parkinson Project (2005), a surreal musical inspired by Curtis's diaries, is a record of the effects of Parkinson's disease at the age of 42.
+The Alan Parkinsonís Project was produced three times, including at the World Parkinsonís Congress.
+While My Mother Lay Dreaming looks back to his teenage years in the Calgary suburbs during an oil boom in the early 1980s, a memorable period for Alberta: "skyrocketing oil prices, global tension, thousands of people moving to Calgary, no affordable housing."
 The mother is grieving for a dead friend and barely coping with a faltering marriage to a workaholic husband who believes he can get rich in land development.
 The son explores the possibilities of grass and girls with two aberrant friends.
 The unseasonably warm weather hints at climate change.
 Curtis wrote the play "as kind of an environmental warning, the idea that our economic structure is flawed."
 He challenges the assumption that "the only way to maintain this lifestyle is to continually mass produce" (quoted in www.beatroute.ca).
-As My Mother Lay Dreaming is published in The Alberta Advantage: An Anthology of Plays.
+As My Mother Lay Dreaming is published in The Alberta Advantage: An Anthology of Plays, ed.
+Anne Nothof.
 Toronto: Playwrights Canada P, 2008.

 Profile by Anne Nothof, Athabasca University